-Qualifiers to this consensus include that while health and education were prioritised by the PLGED, they are not addressed by Pacific Women [2], as gender issues in these sectors are addressed by DFAT through bilateral and regional sector specific investments which include both targeted gender inclusive activities and gender mainstreaming processes.
-In addition, for some stakeholders a 'deeper agenda' of working as far as possible through women's organisations - and therefore aligning to priorities generated there - has been hampered by the context.
+13 Total bilateral commitment of 101,833,634 as in the PW Progress Report, p.
+16-17 agenda' of working as far as possible through women's organisations - and therefore aligning to priorities generated there - has been hampered by the context.
 An expectation by women's organisations was that the programme would be able to work by bolstering the women's movement to drive accountability to the PLGED, however this has been challenged by the situation that in some countries, little exists in terms of women's organisations to support.
 In particular, there is a perceived shortage of national organisations strong on governance and financial management, a legal requirement as the foundation for a direct funding relationship with DFAT.